TheArqsz/dotfiles/README.md

 - `btsp`=`zsh $DOTFILES/scripts/bootstrap.sh`
 - `bootstrap.sh`=`zsh $DOTFILES/scripts/bootstrap.sh`

+### Additional Functions

+This repository includes several useful functions to enhance the workflow.
+Below is a high-level overview of the available functions:

+- **dockenter**: Enter a running Docker container using its ID or name.

+- **extend_path**: Extend the $PATH environment variable without adding duplicates.

+- **switch_prompt_ip**: Toggle the display of the IP address in the Spaceship prompt.

+- **switch_prompt_hostname**: Toggle the display of the hostname in the Spaceship prompt.

+- **generate_password**: Generate a random password with customizable length and character options.

+- **mount_cryptomator**: Mount a Cryptomator vault to a specified target directory.

+- **mount_remote_vault**: Mount a remote Cryptomator vault hosted in an SMB share.

 ## Bootstraping

-If you want to automate the installation of a few tools, I got you covered.
-I implemented some functions that can do that for you.
-It can be found at the `bootstrap` or `bootstrap.sh` or `btsp` aliases:
+To automate the installation of various tools, several functions have been implemented.
+These can be accessed using the `bootstrap`, `bootstrap.sh`, or `btsp` aliases:

 ```zsh
 $ bootstrap -h